Updated

 Abstract

 Sheeter runs entirely on your machine.
-No account, no analytics, no data leaves your device.
+No account, no analytics, no automatic uploads.
+Your cheatsheet content stays local unless you export or share it.

-Reference your existing Markdown files in place and search them instantly — no import step, no upload, no sync server in between.
+Reference your existing Markdown or JSON files in place and search them locally — no upload, no sync server in between.

 What this means